gauravmehla/crafting-ideas/readme.md

 I will try to create a mock prototype with React and [create react app](https://github.com/facebookincubator/create-react-app) and then iterate on that adding backend and database as I go.

-<h1 align="center"> Help 💚</h1>

-I hope I am not alone in wanting to build this and other people will join me in this.

-I have created a [Slack Channel](https://join.slack.com/crafting-ideas/shared_invite/MjAwMzQ3MDY1NjY5LTE0OTc5MTg3ODUtYmIwYTg4MTkwMA) that you can join if you wish to work together with me on this.

 <h1 align="center"> Possible Features</h1>